NakedObjectsGroup/NakedObjectsFramework/README.md

 The developer manual for NOF 8 is available here: . https://github.com/NakedObjectsGroup/NakedObjectsFramework/blob/master/Documentation/DeveloperManual.docx?raw=true

+When searching the NuGet package gallery for new releases of NOF8 (which are quite frequent at present) please ensure you have the 'include pre-releases' checkbox selected.

 For further help please visit the Naked Objects Forum:  http://nakedobjectsforum.azurewebsites.net/

 NOF7
 ====

+NOF7 packages are available on the NuGet public gallery as stable releases.

 The developer manual for NOF7 may be downloaded from here: https://github.com/NakedObjectsGroup/NakedObjectsFramework/blob/7.0/Documentation/DeveloperManual.docx?raw=true